jrowellfx/vfxTdUtils/README.md

 (to have nice and consistent naming convention across the WHOLE API which I designed to make reading code flow like reading prose) and similarly for many internal function calls in the newly designed C++ libraries and modules.
-In large part that work I did was possible simply because I wrote and used `runsed`." quote by James Rowell_
+In large part that work I did was possible simply because I wrote and used `runsed`." ~~ James Rowell_

 `rm-spaces` - a utility to remove spaces from filenames while maintaining filename readability.